neuppl/disc/README.md

 After you build using `dune build`, an executable will be available under `_build/`.
 Alternatively, you can also do `dune exec -- disc $FILE $FLAGS`.
 Try it out with some of the sample programs in the `programs` folder, with no flags raised.
 It should say that the program parsed, but no inference strategy was selected.

+# Testing

+After you implement both inference strategies, you can compare values using `dune test`.

 # **Syntax**

 The top-level syntax is in monadic-style: